Chevrolet Monte Carlo: 1986

-For 1986, there were four distinct body styles available.
+For 1986, there were four distinct trim levels available.
 The base model Sport Coupe was still available with the same general body panels that it had since 1981, but featured new "aero" side mirrors similar to those on Camaros and Chevrolet Corvette of the 1980s.
 New for the 1986 model year was a Luxury Sport model with a revised front fascia, new "aero" side mirrors, and an updated sleek-looking rear fascia.
 The LS front fascia included "Euro" headlights with removable bulbs in a glass composite headlamp housing, versus the smaller sealed beam glass headlights of previous years.
 The rear bumper of the LS no longer had a "notch" between the bumper and trunk, and the taillights wrapped around so that they were visible from the sides of the car.
 The 1986 Super Sport model incorporated "aero" mirrors yet utilized the previous year's styling for the rear bumper.

 New for 1986 was the Aerocoupe model.
 Modifications to the Super Sport body included a more deeply sloped rear window and a shorter trunk lid with a lower spoiler than the previous Super Sports version.
 A total of 200 Aerocoupes were sold, which was the number NASCAR required for road model features to be incorporated into the racing cars.
 All 200 were built in Arlington, Texas, finished in white with burgundy interior and sent to Cars & Concepts in Michigan for the conversion.